dr-dronkos/Raleigh-Parks-and-Greenways-Business-Fundamentals-Metis/README.md

 Risks:
 - No one will use the pilot dashboard and it will be a waste of time and money
 - Presenting the aggregated data to the Board of Commissioners will result in a reduction in funding
-- The interacrtive dashboard will perform poorly and as a result the community will have a more negative opinion about the parks/greenways and the Committee
+- The interactive dashboard will perform poorly and as a result the community will have a more negative opinion about the parks/greenways and the Committee

 ## Future Work
 After the interactive dashboard is presented to the Wake County Open Space and Parks Advisory Committee and piloted in the community, interative improvements will be made.
 If public response is positive and people seem to be using the dashboard, steps can be taken to develop a data pipeline to start collecing data from users as they interact with the dashboard.
 This data can then be used to create a prescriptive machine learning model that will power a Parks and Greenways Recommender.
 This platform can be augemented over time based on user feedback and as more data is collected.
 Eventually, insights this data can be used to inform future park and greenway expansion projects.